jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     AssertionError: 'I received: yes' != 'I received: hello'

-  this will not work, my change made a test that was passing before, fail.
+  this will not work, my change breaks the test that was passing before.
 The `return statement`_ has to use the input

-* I use an `f-string`_ to add values to the string_
+* I use an `f-string`_ which allows me add any values I want to a string_

   .. code-block:: python
+    :linenos:
     :emphasize-lines: 2

     def text(value):